 “This accounts for my progress in the art.
 There is always in everything a way which is, at the moment, the best and most convenient; the sagacity of ready wit will recognize this.
 At one period of my life I was thrown into the most active and extended service, yet I did not renounce my habit of writing down every evening what I had altered or modified or done over during the day, fixing thereby those ideas and combinations which would have otherwise escaped my memory.”

-There are many interesting stories about Carême, but one interesting story occurred when he met a weeping woman at the door of a wine shop and questioned her as to why she was crying.
+There are many fascinating stories about Carême, but one interesting story occurred when he met a weeping woman at the door of a wine shop and questioned her as to why she was crying.
 She told him that her husband, who was a silversmith, was inside the wine store.
 She said that he spent all his money on wine and claimed that her family was about to starve to death.
 More questioning caused Carême to learn that the only thing the wife cooked was boiled beef.
 He immediately understood the problem and the next day called saying he had a silver cup to be repaired.
-While he was there, he cooked a woodcock and shared it with the family, and the next time he called to check on his cup, he made wild duck.
+While he was there, he cooked a woodcock and shared it with the family, and the next time he called to check on the progress of his cup repairs, he made wild duck.

 “Meantime, the wife made rapid progress in the chef’s art.
 The husband ceased wasting his money … and finally one day Carême received a box containing a silver woodcock exquisitely carved, carrying in its beak a tiny silver cup, with the inscription, ‘To Carême, from a friend who was saved by good cooking.'”